 Wondering how to become a CPA in South Carolina?
 Your first step should always be to check the South Carolina CPA requirements, because the state will ultimately license you.
 This page serves as a resource for South Carolina's CPA requirements and is current as of May 2022.
 Always consult with South Carolina's Board of Accountancy for the most current information.

 CPA Exam requirements in South Carolina

 Getting a CPA in each state mandates different requirements for taking the CPA Exam.
 In order to be eligible for the CPA Exam, the state requires candidates to meet certain CPA Exam requirements in South Carolina, including:

-- Must have a social security number or resident alien identification number.
+- Must have a social security number or Lawful Permanent Resident Number.

 - Minimum education requirements, as detailed below.

 Minimum education requirement

 All CPA Exam candidates in South Carolina must have a bachelor's degree or higher from a regionally accredited college or university with a concentration or major in accounting.
-In order to meet the CPA Exam requirements in South Carolina, candidates are required to complete 150 semester hours or 225 quarter hours in various course subjects, including:
+In order to meet the CPA Exam requirements in South Carolina, candidates are required to complete 120 semester hours, which must include:

 - 24 semester hours in upper level accounting courses which must include, each of which must be taken at 300+ level: